 Duration: 1 year

-Your course should teach you the basics behind grooming, techniques to identify problems and issues, and the ability to pinpoint the type of grooming needed by examining bodies or knowing breed standards.
+Your dog grooming course should teach you the basics behind grooming, techniques to identify problems and issues, and the ability to pinpoint the type of grooming needed by examining bodies or knowing breed standards.
 It’s also incredibly important to have a training program that is attentive to safety, sanitation, and health.
 These are real animals and small mistakes with a pair of scissors can have major consequences!
 Even if you choose not to take a grooming course, you’ll want to take a first aid course anyway—you don’t want to be helpless if something were to happen to a dog in your care!

 Look for a course with internship opportunities or a practicum component.
 You can’t charge for your services if all you’ve done is read about how to clip a dog’s nails instead of actually doing it!
 Theoretical knowledge is super important, but being able to expertly maneuver your hands and physically calm a dog during their appointment is something that takes hands-on practice.